What is ACA-compliant coverage?

 Individual and small-group health insurance

-ACA-compliant individual and small-group policies must include coverage for the ten essential health benefits with no annual or lifetime coverage maximums.1 These individual and small-group plans are guaranteed issue during open enrollment, so pre-existing conditions are not a factor in eligibility.
+ACA-compliant individual and small-group policies must include coverage for the ten essential health benefits with no annual or lifetime coverage maximums.1 Individual and small-group coverage is guaranteed issue during open enrollment or a special enrollment period, so pre-existing conditions are not a factor in eligibility.
 ACA-compliant policies cannot be rescinded except in cases of fraud or intentional misrepresentation,2 and insurance companies must comply with the medical loss ratio (MLR) rules that require a carrier to spend at least 80% of premiums (85% for large-group plans) on medical expenses.

 All individual and small-group health insurance policies with effective dates of January 1, 2014 or later are required to have the features listed above to be ACA-compliant, regardless of whether they are sold on or off-exchange.
 This has been the case since the ACA went into effect on January 1, 2014.